moshee/AirliftOSX/README.md

 Then, you can drag files onto the icon, use `Opt+Shift+4` to capture and upload a screenshot with the familiar screencapture interface, or `Opt+Shift+3` to upload a shot of the entire screen.

 ![Dragging](https://i.ktkr.us/09Ns)

+While a file is uploading, a "cancel upload" item will appear; click it to cancel the upload.

+Clicking the "Oops!" item will delete the last item uploaded to the server.